 For those who are told by their physio that their on bike knee pain at the lateral epicondyle is caused by a tight ITB (iliotibial band)

 they are probably right.
-What you need to know that ITB’s only become too tight from cycling (as opposed to already being too tight for other reasons) if the opposite hip is dropping.
+What you need to know is that ITB’s usually only become too tight from cycling (as opposed to already being too tight for other reasons) if the opposite hip is dropping.
 You can roll out the ITB to your heart’s content but if you don’t tackle the root cause; poor on seat symmetry; the problem will continue.
 The larger question is why are you dropping the hip on the opposite side to your ITB insertion pain at the knee?

 Too high a seat height is the most common reason but to that needs to be added the following common possibilities.
 An uncompensated for short leg or any factor that challenges the stability and symmetry of the pelvis.
 It could be a dropping arch on one side, a much tighter psoas or adductors (or both) on one side or a whole host of other possibilities.
 The basic message I am trying to get across is that if you are told your knee pain is due to a tight ITB, take the question one step further and ask yourself or your health professional why the ITB on that side is tight to start with.
 When that question is properly answered, then you can tackle root causes rather than only the aftermath or fallout from them.